 The board of governors and administrative details of the Free School are detailed on page 1.
 Since the Academy opened on 1st April 2013, full Governing Body meetings are held at least once a term to ensure the Free School is run in an efficient and professional manner.
 The board have appointed three sub-committees: Quality of Education; Arts and Community; Finance and Resources.
 The members of the Finance and Resources Committee also meet as the Audit Committee.
 The Pay Committee convene once a year.
-At the last meeting of the Arts & Community committee (April 2021), it was agreed that the business of the committee would be included as an item on the agenda of The Quality of Education Committee in the future.
+Currently, the business of the Arts & Community committee is included as an item on the agenda of The Quality of Education Committee.